“Jeannette Sorrell… exudes stylish energy – a blend of scholarship and visceral intensity.”

 Download bio in long, medium, short versions:

-GRAMMY®-winning conductor Jeannette Sorrell is recognized internationally as one of today’s most compelling interpreters of Baroque and Classical repertoire, and is credited by the U.K.’s BBC Music Magazine for “forging a vibrant, life-affirming approach to early music.”
+GRAMMY®-winning conductor Jeannette Sorrell is recognized internationally as one of today’s most compelling interpreters of Baroque and Classical repertoire.
+She is credited by BBC Music Magazine for “forging a vibrant, life-affirming approach to early music.”

 The daughter of a European immigrant father and American mother, she grew up as a musician and dancer.
-She was one of the youngest students ever accepted to the prestigious conducting courses of the Aspen and the Tanglewood music festivals.
-She studied conducting under Robert Spano, Roger Norrington and Leonard Bernstein, and harpsichord with Gustav Leonhardt in Amsterdam.
-She won both First Prize and the Audience Choice Award in the 1991 Spivey International Harpsichord Competition, competing against over 70 harpsichordists from Europe, Israel, the U.S., and the Soviet Union.
+She studied conducting under Leonard Bernstein, Robert Spano, and Roger Norrington at the Tanglewood and Aspen music festivals.
+As a harpsichordist, she studied with Gustav Leonhardt in Amsterdam and won First Prize and the Audience Choice Award in the Spivey International Harpsichord Competition, competing against over 70 harpsichordists from Europe, Israel, the U.S., and the Soviet Union.